steveabner/Helpdesk-Homelab/README.md

      ![Screenshot 2024-12-30 095613](https://github.com/user-attachments/assets/7a8b04a4-6bd0-46f5-98c1-3d043a868d77)

 4. **Unattended Guest OS Install Setup:**
-   - I entered my username and password
+   - I entered a username and password
-   - Then set the Hostname to `GOODCORP` and the Domain Name to `goodcorp.com` then click `Next`.
+   - Then set the Hostname to `GOODCORP` and the Domain Name to `goodcorp.com` then clicked `Next`.

    ![Screenshot 2024-12-30 101237](https://github.com/user-attachments/assets/ea3b3df5-d84e-4ac9-8416-0d0fee97a8e9)